|

 - use a custom border.

-The pane found on the right of image editor is used to: - Preview the image and the selection performed in the image.
+The pane on the right of the image editor includes different options to: - Preview the image and the selected area.

-- Zoom the image displayed in the editor via the size cursor.
+- Zoom the image displayed in the editor with a slider.

-- Select the color used for the different tools (fill, pen, line, ...).
-The color can also be selected via the pipette.
+- Select the color used for the various tools (fill, pencil, line, etc.)..
+You can also use the eyedropper to select a color.

 - Manage and select the layers.

-Layer management The layers are stacked one above another, each one containing some image elements.
-You can for example create a layer to display a "Promotion" stamp on an image.
-The option "Visible/Invisible through programming" allows you to make the layer usable through programming: This allows you to display the image in an Image control while specifying the layer to be made visible or invisible.
+Layer management Layers are stacked on top of each other.
+Each layer contains an element of an image.
+For example, you can use a layer to create a "Promotion" stamp on an image.
+The "Programmable Visible/Invisible" option makes the layer manipulable by programming: the image can then be displayed in an Image field by specifying the layer to be made visible or invisible..

 |